Aidy Boothroyd: Colchester United

 On 2 September 2009, Boothroyd was announced as the new manager of League One side Colchester United, succeeding Paul Lambert.
 In his first game as Colchester boss the team drew 0–0 with Southampton and the team won five of the first nine games in his charge.
 The first defeat came in his 10th game in a 2–1 defeat to Millwall.

 His first signing as Colchester boss was the loan of John-Joe O'Toole and his first permanent signing was Kayode Odejayi.
 O'Toole was subsequently signed on a permanent basis and he also signed David Prutton from Leeds United, Ian Henderson from Ankaragücü and Morten Knudsen from Norway.
 Boothroyd added another loan signing with Franck Queudrue arriving on loan from Birmingham City.

 Colchester, under Boothroyd, were in the top 6 for over half of the campaign.
 However, a poor run of form towards the end of the season which saw them win only 2 games of their last 14 games, and this saw them drop just outside the play-offs and finish in 8th position in League One.
-At this time, Boothroyd indicated his intentions to cull the squad and remove some "dead wood" to put together another promotion push.
 On 20 May 2010, Boothroyd left the club to take over Championship side Coventry City.